Unconventional superconductivity mediated by exciton density wave fluctuations

 Motivated to examine synthetic platforms that realize proximate phases and phase transitions, we focus on spatially separated doped bilayer semiconductors with strong electrically tunable interlayer correlations.
 This metallic setup is conducive to interlayer exciton condensation.
 Indeed, such a setting is particularly fertile as (i) the exciton condensate phase can be uniform in real-space or have additional translational symmetry breaking (with a finite-momentum ordering order parameter), and (ii) can potentially host a continuous exciton condensation phase transition.
 This finite-momentum ordering is reminiscent of the finite-$\v{Q}$ spin-density wave phase transition, which has a storied and admittedly complicated abundance of studies (see Refs.~\cite{lohneysen2007,sslee_review_nfl_2018} and references therein).
-In our study, we focus on type-II band aligned bilayer semiconductors separated by an insulating barrier, that are dual-gated and separately contacted, allowing for the application of an interlayer bias voltage $V_b$.
+In our study, we focus on generic type-II band aligned bilayer semiconductors separated by an insulating barrier (such as a WS$_2$/WTe$_2$ heterostructure), that are dual-gated and separately contacted, allowing for the application of an interlayer bias voltage $V_b$.
 Such a system enables conduction electrons and holes to reside natively in their own separated layers, thus forming a $p-n$ junction.
 Here, type-II indicates a `staggered' alignment of the conduction and valence bands from each layer~\cite{lo2011emergent, ozcelik_2016_band_alignment, sun2021recent, kistner_morris_2024} that is favorable to the formation of interlayer excitons.
-We consider systems having $C_{2z}$ symmetry, and therefore for our calculations, we pick the example case of WS$_2$/WTe$_2$ heterostructure, even though our results hold more generally for a bilayer heterostructure.